MicrosoftDocs/quantum-docs/articles/concepts-grovers.md

 ## Optimal number of iterations

-If the probability of success as a function of the number of iterations.
-To find the optimal number of iterations $N_{\text{optimal}}$, we need to find the integer that maximizes it in the first cycle of the function.
+As the probability of success can be written as a function of the number of iterations, we can find the optimal number of iterations $N_{\text{optimal}}$ by computing the smallest positive integer that (approximately) maximizes the success probability function.

 ![A sinusoidal graph of the success probability as a function of Grover iterations.
 The optimal number of iterations is near the first peak.](./media/success-probability-grovers.png)